14 Sep 2018, 10:43 — 11 min read

 Determine an easy-to-follow and clearly explained expense reimbursement policy to distribute and communicate internally to your employees.
 The important details that should be addressed and defined include the expenses eligible for reimbursement, the guidelines for how claims should be submitted, and the time frame for the issuing of payments.

-If employees need pre-approval on purchases made on behalf of the organisation beforehand, make that explicitly known.
-It’s in both parties best interest to be as detailed as possible in your policy in order to avoid a situation in which an employee, using their own discretion to decide what is an allowable expense, has their reimbursement claim denied once it’s discovered the expense is not covered within the scope of the company policy.
+If employees need pre-approval on purchases made on behalf of the organisation, make that explicitly known.
+It’s in both parties' best interest to be as detailed as possible in your policy in order to avoid a situation in which an employee, using their own discretion to decide what is an allowable expense, has their reimbursement claim denied once it’s discovered the expense is not covered within the scope of the company policy.

-As well, within your policy, provide a point of contact should employees have any questions or concerns.
+As well, within your policy, provide a point of contact in case employees have any questions or concerns.

 Set clear rules in place on what purchases qualify as valid expense claims.
 Eligible reimbursements typically include travel and accommodation, office supplies, cellular phone charges, and costs for entertaining clients.
 Employee perks, such as transit passes and fitness memberships, may be offered to employees as company benefits; if so, it is advisable to communicate how much is covered by the employer, from a partial subsidy to a full reimbursement.

 An expense reimbursement claim report should be filed and completed by the employee and submitted to their HR department for approval after the costs have been incurred.
 As per your company’s policy guidelines, communicate what information is needed when submitting expense claims and reports.
 Information that should be reported includes the total amount of the purchase, the date of the purchase, the name of the seller/supplier, and a description of the goods and services bought.